cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - H, the hash function used by hash\_to\_base.
 - W, the number of evaluations of H in hash\_to\_base.
 - f, a mapping function given in {{mappings}}.
-- Z, a constant associated with f (where applicable).
 - h\_eff, the value by which the output of f is multiplied for the purpose of clearing the cofactor ({{cofactor-clearing}}).
 - RO, True if the ciphersuite uses the hash\_to\_curve procedure of {{roadmap}}